In this article, you will learn about various tips and strategies to tackle difficult situations in a Group Discussion.

 What really works in a GD?
-What are the popular "Do's" in a GD?

 When proposing an idea or argument, be very clear and structured in thinking and communication.
 Charm and personality takes you up to a certain point but after that it is simply your intelligence, thought process and command over the language which pulls you through.
 After proposing your idea, your must put forth a question.
 The person who answers the questions will have to look at you while answering, giving you a chance to intervene with another idea.
 Once you learn to handle the group discussions in a scientific way, there is no need for you to resort to techniques such as shouting, hammering your fist on the table, etc. Whenever you face a tough situation, go back to basics and that is where you will find the answer.
 Remember your movie or picnic venue discussions.
 What works there will work here also.